-The image is a 22 minute exposure taken with a ST-9E CCD
+The image is a 40 minute exposure taken with a STL-1301E

-camera (with AO-7) through a 20 inch F/8 telescope.
-The field of view is
+CCD camera through Kopernik's 20 inch F/8 telescope.

 Charles Messier discovered globular star cluster M-56 on January 19th, 1779 on the same night as he discovered one of his comets.
 He was unable to resolve it, and thus listed it as a "nebula without stars" in his famous catalog.
 William Hershel resolved it into a myriad of dim stars in 1784.